composewell/packcheck/README.md

 `ghc` in your `PATH` environment variable.
 It uses first such binary found in `PATH`.

-When `GHCVER` parameter is specified, it looks for `ghc` in the `PATH` and if `GHCVER` is a PREFIX of the actual version of `ghc` binary found then that `ghc` binary is used.
+When `GHCVER` parameter is specified and is not set to `head`, it looks for `ghc` in the `PATH` and if `GHCVER` is a PREFIX of the actual version of `ghc` binary found then that `ghc` binary is used.
 Otherwise, `packcheck` tries to look for another `ghc` binary in the next PATH components until it finds a matching `ghc` version.

+If `GHCVER` is set to `head`, packcheck looks for `ghc-head` as the compiler and does not check the numeric version of the compiler.

 If `GHCUPVER` is specified packcheck tries to use the existing `ghcup` to install the ghc, if `ghcup` is not found it installs the requested